jhcheung/click-runner-js/README.md

 * Diamond - Increase the jump height

 Then, you will play the autorunner game, where you have powerups according to the gems you clicked on in the first stage.
 Press space to jump.
+The goal is to jump over each of the incoming obstacles.
+The game will continue until you have hit one of the obstacles.
+As with other incremental/autorunner games, there is no ending.